-What is Kundalini Yoga Kundalini Yoga is the yoga of Consciousness and was brought by Yogi Bhajan in 1968 from North India to the west.
+What is Kundalini Yoga Kundalini Yoga is the yoga of Consciousness.
 A powerful and dynamic form.
 Kundalini Yoga classes are a dynamic mix of postures, pranayama, mantra, music and meditation that teach you the art of relaxation, self-healing and alertness.
 The balance of body and mind allows you to experience the purity and beauty of your soul.
 You achieve inner vitality, with which you compensate for the negative effects of stress.
 No previous experience in yoga is required to achieve results in your very first lesson.

 Benefits of Kundalini Yoga There are many benefits that you will begin to notice by practicing Kundalini Yoga.
 Regular practice will bring about many positive changes for you.
 Here are some of the results that you can experience.

 The course of a Kundalini Yoga class Each lesson has a different theme, ranging from a lesson to increase the immune system to an introduction to the chakras.

 Intunen The lesson starts with chanting the Adi mantra.
 This is where every yoga class starts.
 The first mantra is to bring you into the here and now, to leave the hustle and bustle of everyday life and to get full concentration in the lesson.